utiasSTARS/cat-net/README.md

 3. In a terminal run `python3 -m visdom.server -port 8097` to start the visualization server.
 4. In another terminal run `python3 run_cat_experiment.py` to start training.
 5. Tune in to `localhost:8097` and watch the fun.

+## Running the localization experiments
+*Note: the scripts referenced here are from an older version of the repository and may need some adjustments.*
+1. Ensure the [pyslam](https://github.com/utiasSTARS/pyslam) and [liegroups] packages(https://github.com/utiasSTARS/liegroups) are installed
+2. In a terminal open the `localization` directory and run `python3 run_localization_[dataset].py`
+3. You can compute localization errors against ground truth using the `compute_localization_errors.py` script.

 ## Pre-trained models
 Coming soon!